 END

-In the example, we have created a stored procedure with 2 input parameters x and y.
-And in the procedure, first, we are using the IF-ELSE block to check if the value of x is greater than 0 or not.
-And for the IF statement, we have nested another IF-ELSE block to check if the value of x is greater than y or not.
+In the example, we have created a stored procedure with 2 input parameters, x and y.
+First, we use the IF-ELSE block to check if the value of x is greater than 0.
+Then, for the IF statement, we have nested another IF-ELSE block to check if the value of x is greater than y.

 Here is an execution example of the above procedure.

-NOTE- Nesting an IF statement inside another statement is bad practice since it makes the code difficult to understand and maintain.
+NOTE – Nesting an IF statement inside another statement is bad practice because it makes the code difficult to understand and maintain.

-For better understanding, consider the following example demonstrated below.
+For a better understanding, consider the following example demonstrated below.

 CREATE PROCEDURE RESULT_CALCULATOR